 The role of soil effects in mediating invasions

 My recent work at the Center for Invasion Biology (C•I•B; Stellenbosch University) focused on the implications of plant-soil feedbacks for ecological restoration.
 Invasive legumes are known to alter soil microbial communities, leading to positive feedbacks and ultimately to their persistence in the invasive range.
 In this context, I am interested in understanding how invasive legumes impact soil conditions, including plant-soil microbial interactions, and in which way these changes affect their performance and ecological restoration after clearing them.
 Within my project, I specifically explore the legacy effects of Australian acacias on the overall soil microbial structure and function following restoration in South African fynbos, comparing microbial and plant diversity in invaded, cleared and reference sites.
 I have also led a collaborative work with researchers from Spain, where we studied the effect of phytochemicals released by invasive acacias on the germination and early growth of acacias and native species from both invaded ranges (Spain and South Africa).
 Given the increasing amount of areas cleared by the Working for Water program in South Africa (main funder of my project), results from my research can be of significant help for guiding future post-clearing management.
+You can see a short video about my work here.

 Other research interests